The Bronze Duke of Edinburgh’s Award at Derwen College

 Costs

-If your young person is a day student there will be additional charges for taking part in the Duke of Edinburgh’s Award.
+If your young person is a day student there is an additional charge for taking part in the Duke of Edinburgh’s Award.
 This is due to DofE sessions taking place outside of the usual college week.
-Please contact Steve Evans for more information and we are happy to provide a breakdown of the extra costs.

 If you require more information about the Bronze Award, contact Steve on email: stephen.evans@derwen.ac.uk or telephone: 01691 661234 ext 383